ItalyPaleAle/traefik-forward-auth/docs/05-advanced-configuration.md

 - You auto-scale Traefik Forward Auth, and/or
 - You want tokens to remain valid even after a restart of Traefik Forward Auth

-You can set an explicit value for the [`tokenSigningKey`](./03-all-configuration-options.md#config-opt-tokensigningkey) (env: `TFA_TOKENSIGNINGKEY`) option.
+You can set an explicit value for the [`tokens.signingKey`](./03-all-configuration-options.md#config-opt-tokens-signingkey) option.
 For example, you can generate a random string with `openssl rand -base64 32`.

+The token signing key can also be written to a file (including a Docker/Kubernetes secret mounted inside the container), whose path is passed using the [`tokens.signingKeyFile`](./03-all-configuration-options.md#config-opt-tokens-signingkeyfile) configuration option.

-> Note that Traefik Forward Auth does not use the value provided in `tokenSigningKey` as-is to sign JWTs.
+> Note that Traefik Forward Auth does not use the value provided in `tokens.signingKey` as-is to sign JWTs.
 Instead, the actual token signing key is derived using a key derivation function on the value provided in the configuration option.

 ## Configure session lifetime